CV-ZhangXin/LDConv/README.md

 This repository is a PyTorch implementation of our paper: AKConv: Convolutional Kernel with Arbitrary Sampled Shapes and Arbitrary Number of Parameters.
 The relevant interpolation codes and resampling codes are referenced at https://github.com/dontLoveBugs/Deformable_ConvNet_pytorch.

+# Object detection based on COCO2017 and YOLOv5
 | Models    | AKConv | AP50 | AP75 | AP   | APS  | APM  | APL  | GFLOPS | Params (M) |
 |-----------|--------|------|------|------|------|------|------|--------|------------|
 | YOLOv5n   | -      | 45.6 | 28.9 | 27.5 | 13.5 | 31.5 | 35.9 | 4.5    | 1.87       |